2922 Senior Medical Social Worker

 |Salary||$44.58 - $54.18/hour; $7,726.00 - $9,390.00/month; $92,716.00 - $112,684.00/year|

 2922 SENIOR MEDICAL SOCIAL WORKER

-The San Francisco Department of Public Health is accepting applications in class 2922 Senior Medical Social Worker.
-The eligible list resulting from this Class Based Test (CBT) Announcement will be used to fill current and future vacancies in this class.
+The eligible list from this Class Based Test (CBT) Announcement will be used to fill current and future vacancies in this class.

 May supervise several Medical Social Workers and auxiliary personnel; plans and develops medical social services and assigns staff;

 Responsible for the more difficult medical social work cases; reviews casework and related records of subordinate Medical Social Workers and ancillary staff; makes corrections and adjustments where indicated;

 Functions as a member of an interdisciplinary team and collaborates with medical professionals and consultants on various social work case problems and referrals;

 Carries out, interprets, and enforces existing regulations, legal provisions, policies and procedures to Medical Social Workers, medical vendors and other concerned agents, organizations, and individuals; conducts interviews with Medical Social Workers relative to medical care and treatment of individual cases.

 Determines and utilizes community resources to benefit medical care patients; monitors planning of care of clients;

 As part of an interdisciplinary team, participates in the preparation and maintenance of individual medical social work case records; and